osmocom/osmo-ttcn3-hacks/_testenv/README.md

 * `vty_host=`: optionally set the VTY host for the SUT component to be used when obtaining a talloc report.
 If this is not set, `127.0.0.1` is used.

-* `qemu=`: set to `optional` to allow running this test component in QEMU.
+* `qemu=`: set to `optional`/`required` to allow/require running this test component in QEMU.
 Additional logic must be added to build an initrd with the test component and actually run it in QEMU, this is done by sourcing `qemu_functions.sh` and using functions from there.
 See the `ggsn` testsuite for reference.

 ### Executables